 How Jurors Are Summoned

 The selection and management of jurors is governed by the California Code of Civil Procedure - external link.
-Jurors' names are selected at random from lists of registered voters and persons who have valid California drivers licenses or identification cards issued by the Department of Motor Vehicles, the Franchise Tax Board and from the Registrar of Voters records.
+Jurors’ names are selected at random from lists provided by the Department of Motor Vehicles, Franchise Tax Board and the Registrar of Voters.
 The lists are combined, merged and purged of duplicate names and addresses to create one Master Jury List.
 Prospective jurors are summoned weekly and are randomly selected from the master list to receive a summons.
 The summonses are mailed approximately five weeks prior to the service date.
 Sacramento County residents are eligible to be summonsed every eighteen (18) months.

 Employers cannot discriminate against employees serving on jury duty.
 Employers must allow employees time off to serve on a jury.
 The California Labor Code, section 230 - external link, prohibits any employer from firing or harassing an employee who is summoned to court for jury service as long as reasonable notice is given.
 The California Education Code, section 44037 - external link and California Education Code, section 87036 - external link protect teachers and students as well.
 Employers can also be prosecuted criminally and face a misdemeanor charge if found guilty.